Chart Color Schemes

 Giralang is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Giralang, as per the latest Census evaluation, 93.8% of dwellings were houses, with the remaining 6.2% being semi-detached, apartments, or other types.
+In Giralang, as recorded in the latest Census, 93.8% of dwellings were houses, with the remaining 6.2% being semi-detached, apartments, or other types.
 This contrasts with the Australian Capital Territory's figures of 69.4% houses and 30.5% other dwellings.
-Home ownership in Giralang stood at 38.6%, compared to mortgaged dwellings at 41.7% and rented ones at 19.7%.
+Home ownership in Giralang stood at 38.6%, with mortgaged dwellings at 41.7% and rented ones at 19.7%.
 The median monthly mortgage repayment was $2,167, higher than the Australian Capital Territory average of $2,000.
-The median weekly rent in Giralang was $460, compared to the Australian Capital Territory's $430.
-Nationally, Giralang's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Meanwhile, the median weekly rent in Giralang was $460, compared to the Australian Capital Territory's $430.
+Nationally, Giralang's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing